Book a Tour →

 Australia Zoo Day Trip

 100km north near the Sunshine Coast.
-600+ animals, Africa Savannah with cheetahs and giraffes, world-class crocodile shows, and Steve Irwin's extraordinary conservation legacy.
-A full day.
-Our guided tour includes entry and hotel pickup.
+1,200+ animals, Africa Savannah with cheetahs and giraffes, world-class Crocoseum live shows, and Steve Irwin's extraordinary conservation legacy.
+A full-day experience.
+Our guided tour includes entry and hotel pickup from Brisbane.

-From $179 on guided tour (entry included) · Full day
+From $179 guided tour (entry included) · Full day

-Just 30km from Brisbane, Straddie is home to wild dolphins, migrating humpback whales (June–October), osprey, koalas in coastal heath, and Quandamooka cultural experiences with Traditional Owners.
+Just 30km from Brisbane by ferry, Minjerribah is home to wild dolphins, migrating humpback whales (June–November), osprey, koalas in coastal heath, sea turtles, and Quandamooka cultural experiences led by Traditional Owners (Yura Tours).
+One of the most accessible wildlife encounters in Australia.

-From $159 on guided tour · Full day · Ferry included
+From $159 guided tour · Full day · Ferry included

 🍽️